-Additional trenching for this project is not needed as the well is existing.
+Additional trenching for this project is not needed as the wells are existing.

 • How much water will be used for construction, operation and maintenance?
 What is the water source?

 Please See water section for methodology and amount of water use